rhoadesScholar/spatial-grouping-attention/.pre-commit-hooks/README.md

 # Pre-commit Hooks

-This directory contains custom pre-commit hooks for the spatial-attention project.
+This directory contains custom pre-commit hooks for the spatial-grouping-attention project.

 ## update-version.py